AhmedElabd96/systemjs/docs/system-register.md

-## System.register
+## PentaSystem.register

 ### What it is

-System.register can be considered as a new module format designed to support the exact semantics of ES6 modules within ES5.
+PentaSystem.register can be considered as a new module format designed to support the exact semantics of ES6 modules within ES5.

 This format provides support for: